Academic Policies & Procedures

 - The GPA for the most recent semester is below 2.00.

 - The cumulative departmental GPA is below 2.00, based on at least 16 credits.

-A student on academic probation will be removed from probation when all of the following are true:
+A student is removed from probation when the following conditions have been met:

 - The University cumulative GPA is 2.00 or greater.

 - The GPA for the most recently completed semester is 2.00 or greater.

 - The cumulative departmental GPA is 2.00 or greater, based on at least 16 credits.